-- 1. Use only the supplied power cord for this Welder or an identical replacement cord. - 2.
+- 1. Use only one of the supplied power cords for this Welder or an identical replacement cord. - 2.
 Do not install a thinner or longer cord on this Welder.

 3. Do not patch cords of any length together for this item.
 Patches may allow moisture to penetrate the insulation, resulting in electric shock.